juanfernandes/juanfernandes-uk/src/notes/monthly-notes-november.md

   - javascript
   - wordpress
   - beaver builder
-postImage: /v1579162295/og.jpg
-date: 2019-12-09T10:25:49.932Z
+date: 2019-12-09T10:25:40Z
 tags:
-  - notes
   - monthly-notes
 ---
 November saw the end of my contract at Signet and the start of a new contract at the [Chartered Management Institute (CMI)](https://www.managers.org.uk "Chartered Management Institute (CMI)").
-I have worked with them before and they asked to come back to help them with a new project.
+I have worked with them before and they asked to come back to help them with a new project.{.lead}

 ## Work
 - Last week of November saw me starting a new contract with a company I have previously worked with.
 This is a first for me in the 4 and a bit years I've been contracting - that I've been asked to return to a company.
 They had been trying to get me back for a few months, but every time they got in touch, my contract at the time had been extended.